LazZiya/Docs/XLocalizer/v1.0/translate-services-mymemory.md

 By [Ziya Mollamahmut](https://github.com/LazZiya)

-This nuget is based on the free plan of [MyMemory Translate via RapidAPI](https://rapidapi.com/translated/api/mymemory-translation-memory).
+This nuget containes two services, you can use any of them depending on your requirements:

+- [`MyMemoryTranslateService`](#MyMemoryTranslateService): Directly connected to MyMemory Api's
+- [`MyMemoryTranslateServiceRapidApi`](#MyMemoryTranslateServiceRapidApi): Based on MyMemory services via RapidApi

 > See [GitHub repo](https://github.com/LazZiya/XLocalizer.Translate.MyMemoryTranslate)